dscho/xkcd/content/comics/2007-2-21-swingset.md

   Someone bring me a pocket fan so I can drift around the yard.
 img: https://imgs.xkcd.com/comics/swingset.png
 ---
-[Woman talking to Cueball on swing-set.]
+[Blondie is standing next to a swing-set.
+She is talking to Cueball, who is swinging.]

-Woman: You know, at the peak of a big swing, you become weightless.
+Blondie: You know, at the peak of a big swing, you become weightless.

-[Thought bubble from Cueball.]
+[The rest of the comic is a thought bubble coming from Cueball.
+He imagines swinging higher and higher until he shoves himself off during the peak of a big swing.]

-[Cueball swings higher and higher.
-At the peak of a big swing, he shoves himself off the swing.
-Cueball remains hovering in the air.]
+[Cueball remains hovering in the air.]

+[Cueball is still hovering in the air.]

 Cueball: Hey guys.
 Come check this out.